Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 One important part for me in stabilzation from a prototype is `refactoring`:
 * [Refactoring - Improving the Design of Existing Code] by [Martin Fowler].

-Also I find it helpful to have the main points from [Clean Code Developer] (:de:) in mind during the stabilization.
+Also I find it helpful to have the main points from [Clean Code Developer] &#40;:de:)&#41; in mind during the stabilization.

 <br />
 So what can be done to stabilize the program :question: